-The final exam consists of four-to-five open questions and the score is the final mark for this block.
+The final exam consists of five open questions and the score is the final mark for this block.

 All course information can be consulted on the dedicated Black Board site.
 Knowledge gained during this course (as well as during the Immunology course) is essential for the course “Infection and Immunity in Practice”.

 This module is part of an English taught semester of the bachelor’s programme in Biomedical Sciences at Leiden University Medical Center.
 Combining biomedical modules with modules from other programmes in Leiden is difficult or impossible due to different scheduling schemes.
 Exchange students* with sufficient relevant background knowledge in biology/biomedicine are therefore encouraged and advised to choose the entire module package indicated below (September – end of December 2015).